Disclaimer and Evidentiary Explainer of Statements About Dating - App Risk and Harm

 Bend Dating also offers qualified referrals to Certified Dating and Relationship Therapists.
 These referrals are intended to provide members with access to experienced licensed mental health professionals who can address dating, relationship, compatibility, competence, communication, safety, and other intimate-partner concerns.

-To qualify for referral and certification, a provider must:
+To qualify for referral and certification, a clinician must:

 be a licensed mental health professional;

-complete 35 hours of required or approved training toward certification as an Certified Dating and Relationship Therapist.
+have completed 35 hours of MRI required or approved training toward certification as an Certified Dating and Relationship Therapist.

-This referral safeguard does not mean that every member requires therapy, that Bend Dating diagnoses members, or that a referred provider can guarantee a safe or successful relationship.
-Its purpose is to make qualified professional consultation available when a member identifies a concern, receives screening results that warrant further consideration, experiences distress, or would benefit from assistance with dating and relationship behavior and decisions.
+These referral safeguards do not mean that Bend Dating members need mental health services, or that Bend Dating diagnoses members, or that a referred provider can guarantee a safe or successful relationship.
+The referral safeguards are intended to facilitate qualified professional consultation when a member receives screening results that warrant further consideration, experiences distress, or would benefit from assistance with dating and relationship behavior and decisions.

-Professional referral functions as part of Bend Dating’s layered risk-reduction model.
-Screening may identify a concern, but screening alone does not evaluate the full clinical or relational context.
-Referral to an appropriately trained and experienced licensed professional permits individualized assessment, informed interpretation, education, treatment when clinically indicated, and recommendations that cannot responsibly be generated from an automated questionnaire alone.
+Professional referrals function as part of Bend Dating’s layered risk-reduction model.
+Screening may identify a concern, but screening alone does not evaluate the a clinical or relational context.
+Referral to an appropriately trained and experienced licensed professional supports individualized assessment, informed interpretation, education, treatment when clinically indicated.
+Such recommendations cannot responsibly be generated from an automated questionnaire alone.

-Bend Dating does not control the independent clinical judgment of referred professionals and does not guarantee the quality, availability, effectiveness, or outcome of services.
+Bend Dating does not control the independent clinical judgments of referred professionals and nor does Bend Dating guarantee the quality, availability, effectiveness, or outcome of services.
 Referred clinicians remain responsible for informed consent, professional competence, confidentiality, scope of practice, accurate billing, ethical conduct, and compliance with applicable licensing laws and professional standards.
-Certified referrals provide a broad assurance of competence over and above what could be a new, inexperienced, minimally trained, or unqualified service provider.
+Certified referrals provide broader assurance of competence than what might be found with newer, less experienced, less specifically trained clinicians.

 No single safeguard is sufficient.
-Background checks identify only recorded history.
-Psychological screening is limited by self-report, response distortion, measurement error, and the scope of the instrument.
+Background checks identify aspects of recorded history.
+Psychological screening is limited by self-report, response distortion, measurement error, and the scope of the screening instrument/s.
 Identity verification confirms identity but not character.
-Codes of conduct do not prevent violations unless they are consistently enforced.
+Codes of conduct do not prevent violations unless consistently enforced.

-Risk reduction is more credible when safeguards operate together:
+Risk reduction is most credible when safeguards operate together:

 identity and age verification;